YOUR BASKET

 Sauvignon Blanc grapes lend sparkling wines a refreshing, herbaceous flavour and are very dry in character.

-3) Budget
+3. Budget

 Traditional Method

-This is the most venerated form of sparkling wine production and is associated with Champagne and other fine wines.
-This method involves two fermentations, one in the barrel and one in the bottle, and hand methods like riddling and disgorging.
+The method involves two fermentations, one in the barrel and one in the bottle, and hand methods like riddling and disgorging.
 The wine also needs to be significantly aged.

 Tank Method

-Also called the Charmat method, this production process is swifter than the traditional.
+Also called the Charmat method, this production process is swifter than the traditional one.
 The wine will be transferred to a large pressurised tank for secondary fermentation.
-The shorter ageing time cuts down the price of the bottled product and makes a lighter wine that’s very fruit-forward.

 Transfer Method

-The tank method is a meld of the above two methods.
-The secondary fermentation happens in the bottle but instead of riddling (gradually orienting the bottle by hand until it’s upside down), the deposits made by the ageing process are filtered via a tank.
-This makes for a more cost-effective method that still retains much of the finer quality associated with traditional-method wine.
+The Transfer Method is a meld of the above two methods.
+The secondary fermentation happens in the bottle, but instead of riddling (gradually orienting the bottle by hand until it’s upside down), the deposits formed during ageing are filtered through a tank.

 Carbonation Method